Azure/iot-plugandplay-models/README.md

+# ❗Attention
-❗ As of February 2024, the Azure Certified Device program has been retired.
+As of **February 2024**, the Azure Certified Device program has been retired.

 Therefore, Microsoft is no longer accepting submissions of DTDL models to the [iot-plugandplay-models](https://github.com/Azure/iot-plugandplay-models) repository.